balderdashy/sails-docs/concepts/ORM/Lifecyclecallbacks.md

 };
 ```

-If you want to delete child objects after deleting its parent, you can use the `afterDestroy` lifecycle callback.
+If you want to delete child objects when deleting its parent, you can use the `beforeDestroy` lifecycle callback.
+By using `beforeDestory` lifecycle, it will delete the child objects before the parent is deleted.
+You can stimulate a `cascade on delete` with this.
 Be careful when using this, as you may lose sensitive data!
 In this example we will have 2 Models. `Invoice` and `Item`. `Invoice` to `Item` corresponds to `One-to-many` association relation.
 See [One-to-many associations](https://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many).

 ```javascript
 // Invoice.js